JamesRomero2/JamesRomero2/README.md

 </a>

-I am a BS Information Technology student that is passionate about coding, currently based in the Philippines.
+I am a Graduating BS Information Technology student that is passionate about coding, currently based in the Philippines.

-** My Goals **
+## 🎯 My Goals
-- Improve my Web Designing skills
+- 🎨 Improve my Web Designing skills
-- To master Front-End Development
+- 🖥️ To master Front-End Development
-- Learn Back-End Development
+- 🌐 Learn Back-End Development
-- Become a Full-Stack Developer
+- 🖧 Become a Full-Stack Developer

-** When I am not Coding **
+## 💬 When I am not Coding
 - I watch Coding Tutorials
-- Gaming, specifically playing League
+- Gaming
 - Teach other people how to code
 - Think ideas and design for my next coding project